 How much does the event cost?

-Events like fireworks display and parade are free, but bring money for refreshments and shopping at Silver Bells Village.
+Events like the fireworks display and parade are free, but bring money for refreshments and shopping at Silver Bells Village.

 Plan Ahead and Arrive Early